rch-iv/synthetic-obedience-systems/ADVERSARIAL_RISK_DEEP_DIVE.md

 ## Introduction

 This deep dive is not speculative fiction but a rigorous projection of adversarial risk, designed to anticipate how the very features intended for beneficial applications (such as digital continuity and empathetic interaction) could be weaponized.
-Originally developed as a core component of the broader DMA (Distrubitued Memory and Agency) and DAMPs (Distributed Authenticated Memory Protocol) archive.
+Originally developed as a core component of the broader DMA (Distrubitued Memory and Agency) and DAMP (Distributed Authenticated Memory Protocol) archive.
 By systematically mapping these potential threats, we aim to provide a foundational understanding for the development of robust ethical safeguards and resilient AI architectures.

 ## **Section 1: Weaponization & Psychological Warfare**